crossbario/autobahn-python/README.md

 For complete API documentation, please consult the [reference documentation](http://autobahn.ws/python/reference/).

 For more information, including some tutorials, please visit the project's [homepage](http://autobahn.ws/python).

+## Upgrading from Autobahn < 0.7.0

+Starting with release 0.7.0, **Autobahn**|Python now supports both Twisted and asyncio as the underlying network library.
+This required changing module naming, e.g.

+Autobahn|Python **< 0.7.0**:

+     from autobahn.websocket import WebSocketServerProtocol

+Autobahn|Python **>= 0.7.0**:

+     from autobahn.twisted.websocket import WebSocketServerProtocol

+or

+     from autobahn.asyncio.websocket import WebSocketServerProtocol

 ## Performance